-- Consider setting up automated email notifications to inform customers every step of the delivery process.
+Consider setting up automated email notifications to inform customers of every step of the delivery process.

-- Also important – there will be times where you need to call your carriers to resolve issues.
+Also important – there will be times when you need to call your carriers to resolve issues.
 Examine how adept your carriers are at customer service.
-Look at their average response time, speed to complete a request and the quality of service during the conversation.
+Look at their average response time, speed to complete a request, and the quality of service during the conversation.

 Meeting these desires boils down to one important thing: your e-commerce delivery strategy